michaelthielemans/Second-Brain/Windows Server AD DS/IPsec.md

 mmc.exe -> add snap-in : IP security policy management
 1. create ip security policy
-2. name for example -> very secure ping
+2. name for example -> for example: very secure ping
 3. no activate default rules ( if the default rules are selected -> this will use kerberos)
 4. add rule
 	1. does not specify tunnel